 Provider Group: The network provider may participate in more than one provider group.

 When reporting network service area and enrollment data within the Network Service Area and Enrollment Report Form, the health plan shall report all responsive data for the network.
 When applicable, the health plan shall report more than one entry for the same data field, such as enrollees that are delegated to more than one subcontracted plan within the same network, product line, county and ZIP Code.
 To report more than one entry for the same data field, the health plan shall create a new record.
-The new record shall contain the new entry in the data field that varies, and the health plan shall repeat the data entered in all fields that do not vary, except for the “Total number of enrollees” field.
-The health plan shall not report duplicate data entries for enrollment counts within the data field “Total number of enrollees.”
-If multiple records apply to the same count of enrollees within a reported network, product line, county and ZIP Code, once the health plan has reported the count of enrollees, the health plan shall leave the “number of network enrollees” field blank for each subsequent record.
+The new record shall contain the new entry in the data field or fields that vary, and the health plan shall repeat the data entered in all fields that do not vary.
 For more information about the reporting of enrollment data, please see the instructions in the Network Service Area and Enrollment Report Form section of this Manual.

 Reporting with Standardized Terminology (Rule 1300.67.2.2(h)(8)(D))